YMC-William/YMC-SDK-Documentation/YMC_SDK_CPP.md

 	yaInit(YOUR_GAMEID);

-### Track purchasement 记录游戏内购
+### Track purchases 记录游戏内购
-yaCharge should be called to track any purchasement made by the game player.
+yaCharge should be called to track any purchases made by the player.

     void yaCharge(const char *currency, double value);